 Posted by Willy Franzen on June 12, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 When we’re researching companies and looking for great entry-level jobs, we love to look over client lists.
 You may never have heard of a company, but if brands that you respect are hiring the company, then you know they must be worth considering.
 For instance, if you saw that a company’s clients included Nike, American Express (we respect them even if their Careers site is horrendous), Volvo, Rolex, Ford, and Playstation, you’d probably be pretty interested in learning about the company’s employment opportunities, right?
 Well that’s just a small sampling of the companies that entrust their brand and media presence to MindShare.